engineervix/cookiecutter-wagtail-vix/README.md

 ## ✍️ To do

 - [ ] Make the `Makefile` functional
+- [ ] Automate Steps 1 to 10 by adding these in the `post_gen_project` hook or incorporating them in the `Makefile`
+- [ ] The cookiecutter prompt asks if you wanna use bootswatch themes.
+If you say "n", it shouldn't prompt you with another question on which bootswatch theme to use!
+See [this](https://github.com/polyswarm/participant-template/issues/2) and [that](https://github.com/cookiecutter/cookiecutter/issues/913).
 - [ ] Write tests and setup CI for this cookiecutter package
 - [ ] Improve test coverage for the generated wagtail project
 - [ ] Setup browser-based testing and production-level testing